Continued from The X-Files - Season 1 & 2

 So getting Nick into this, with all these tubes, was not fun.
 I wasn't on set when I did this gag, but I know very much about everything that happened.
 To get Nick on set, they put this on him.
 And when you're filming, things take time.
 We know very well that 'you're gonna be next' means 'No, you're bumped' (back in schedule).
 They kept on bumping Nick.
 He was very uncomfortable (wearing the appliance) and started to get agitated about it.They were like, 'Okay you're next Nick!', half an hour later, 'We're breaking for lunch'.
 And Nick lost it!
 He was kicking and throwing a tantrum on set.
 And while he's doing this, the appliance was still on his face with all these tubes, and Charlie (Grant) was still carrying the pressure cooker behind him as Nick was freaking out!'

-Lindala also had to do some last-minute work on 'Teso Dos Bichos', for a scene where Scully would be attacked by a crazed, possessed cat.
+Lindala had to do last-minute work for a scene where Scully would be attacked by a crazed, possessed cat.
 The trouble was that Gillian Anderson was allergic to cats.

 To get around this, Lindala fabricated a cat puppet with articulated arms and mouth.
-The scenes of Gillian fighting the puppet cat were a source of great hilarity to the crew.Lindala's team yet again would make corpse dummies for the episode 'Hell Money', including a decapitated head, a burnt dummy body, and a hollow autopsy dummy torso which could be opened up for a frog to be forced out.
+The scenes of Gillian fighting the puppet cat were a source of great hilarity to the crew.'Jose Chung's From Outer Space'

 The three main alien performers were Mike Fields, Chris Waddell and Doug Morrow.
 Waddell described the experience in an interview with the Fandom X Archive Podcast;